“Stories of human nature are linked with pathologies of places.”

 Hi, I’m Emily Ding, a semi-itinerant freelance writer, journalist, and photographer—usually based in Kuala Lumpur, sometimes in London.

 Letters from Somewhere is a personal email newsletter about making sense of the world through stories and exploring the connections between where we are and who we are.
 It’s especially for those of you who see travel not so much as an act of escapism, but a closer communion with the world.

 You’ll find personal reflections about writing & reporting; travel & exploration; politics & history; reading & literature; pop culture, obscurities & curiosities—unencumbered by, but not necessarily ignorant of, what’s current.

-My fervent wish is that every letter arrives in your inbox in a flutter of serendipity, and that you find something in it which spurs, tickles, and awes you—in head and heart.
+My fervent wish is that every letter arrives in your inbox in a flutter of serendipity, and that you find something in it which shifts, spurs, tickles, and awes you.